tifye/react-aseprite/readme.md

 # React Aesprite
 This project is just for me to learn how to create custom react renderer.
 Why Aesprite?
 Idk, created an Aseprite not too long ago and imagined the possibility on utilizing the javascript ecosystem and react.

+## Phase
+Currently in proof of concept phase.
+Exploring the react reconciler, rendering cycles, and communication with lua/Aseprite.